AnyChart/docs.anychart.com/Basic_Charts_Types/Scatter_Chart.md

 ## Overview

-Data that is arranged in columns and rows can be plotted in an XY (Scatter) chart.
 Scatter charts show the relationships among the numeric values in several data series, or plots two groups of numbers as one series of XY coordinates.

+A scatter chart has two value axes, showing one set of numerical data along the horizontal axis (X axis) and another along the vertical axis (Y axis).
+It combines these values into single data points and displays them in uneven intervals, or clusters.
+Scatter charts are commonly used for displaying and comparing numeric values, such as scientific, statistical, and engineering data.

 A scatter chart has two value axes, showing one set of numerical data along the horizontal axis (x-axis) and another along the vertical axis (y-axis).
 It combines these values into single data points and displays them in uneven intervals, or clusters.
 Scatter charts are commonly used for displaying and comparing numeric values, such as scientific, statistical, and engineering data.

 Consider using a scatter chart when:

  * You want to change the scale of the horizontal axis.
  * You want to make that axis a logarithmic scale.